-The night before his Lollapalooza performance, Ryan Adams treats fans to a late night After Show at The Vic Theatre in Chicago.
+The night before his Lollapalooza performance, Ryan Adams treats fans with a late night After Show at The Vic Theatre in Chicago.

 Hundreds of thousands of music fans have flooded downtown Chicago for this year’s four-day festival.
 The entire city embraces all things Lolla, as the musical celebrations are not just restricted to Grant Park, but overflows to several of the music venues throughout the city.
 Many of the artists not only have their allotted time slot during the main event but also treat fans to After Shows.
 For those who feel an hour isn’t long enough to enjoy their favorite artists, or for those who haven’t got tickets for the festival, the After Shows give you that additional chance and an extra dose of performances.